Sheriff Hutton Castle: History

 The original motte and bailey castle, the remains of which can be seen to the south of the churchyard, was built here in the Forest of Galtres by Bertram de Bulmer, Sheriff of York during the reign of King Stephen (c.
 1135–1154).

 The stone castle was built at the western end of the village by John, Lord Neville in the late fourteenth century.
-In 1377, John Nevill obtained a charter for a market on Monday and an annual fair on the eve of the exaltation of the Holy Cross (14 September).
+In 1377, John Neville obtained a charter for a market on Monday and an annual fair on the eve of the exaltation of the Holy Cross (14 September).
 A licence to crenellate was granted by Richard II in 1382, although it is unknown whether building work had commenced before this date.
-The building has been credited to John Llewyn, who also built nearby Bolton Castle in 1378, on stylistic and documentary grounds.
+The building has been credited to John Lewyn, who also built nearby Bolton Castle in 1378, on stylistic and documentary grounds.
+Stylistic details in common with Bolton include the tower parapets stepping up to form turrets, as well as the general arrangement of a quadrangle with massive rectangular corner towers.
+This arrangement was popular for castles in the north of England in the late 14th century, also being used at Wressle (Yorkshire) and Lumley (Durham), as well as the rather earlier Chillingham (Northumberland).

 The castle passed to John's son, Ralph Neville, the first Earl of Westmorland.
 Upon Ralph's death in 1425, the Neville estates were partitioned.
-Ralph’s grandson, Ralph Neville, 2nd Earl of Westmorland, retained the title and the Durham estates and his younger brother, Richard Neville, 5th Earl of Salisbury, retained the Yorkshire estates, including Sheriff Hutton.
+Ralph's grandson, Ralph Neville, 2nd Earl of Westmorland, retained the title and the Durham estates and his younger son by his second marriage, Richard Neville, 5th Earl of Salisbury, retained the Yorkshire estates, including Sheriff Hutton.